DosPuppet/EthNetCreate/README.md

 Run ```$ ./make_aut.sh``` in the first validator node.

-Actualy working but you need to reset chain when adding a validator :
+Actualy working but you need to reset chain on all your nodes when adding a validator :
 ```bash
 $ rm <path to aut_node>/node/chains/*
 ```
+Best way is to create the validator nodes from the first node, reset chain, the start your nodes and create as much normal nodes as you want.

 TODO : switch to smart contract for validator nodes.